Eva2703/DensityRegression/README.md

-The package 'DensityRegression' implements the density-on-scalar regression approach bei Maier et al. (2025b).
+The package 'DensityRegression' implements the density-on-scalar regression approach by Maier, Fottner, et al. (2025), arXiv:2510.14502.